Submission Guidelines

 Themes for prior mini-issues calls for submissions:

-- Mini-issue 3.5 - 'hello, world' - will be published August 28th, 2012.
+• Mini-issue 3.5 - 'hello, world' - was published August 28th, 2012.
 This is the 40th anniversary of the first ever publication of the 'hello, world' computer program, written by Brian Kernighan.
 Stories for this issue involve something new emerging to greet the world, and in the process, change that world in significant and unexpected ways.

 We have no current calls for submissions for mini-issues.